genetronhealth/safesim/README.md

 For example, the UMI-labeled read name can be
  1. "H5G5ABBCC:4:1209:10114:63736#ACGTAACCA" (ACGTAACCA is the single-strand barcode) or
  2. "H5G5ABBCC:1:3010:10412:33669#AGTA+TGGT" (AGTA+TGGT is the duplex barcode).
+Please note that INFO/FA must be defined the header of the input VCF file in order to be effective, otherwise the default value of allele fraction is used by the simulation.

 # Other things